okonomichiyaki/supercat/010-F07-admiral.md

 ✦ Are there any loyal starports in systems without loyal ships?

 - Move or Build to get at least one loyal ship to each loyal starport without loyal ships

+✦ Does bot have more unbuilt ships than most Rivals?

+- Can bot build ships?

 ✦ Does bot have unbuilt starports and at least one claim?